 Not reporting necessary medical attention or action.
 If a patient is under a nurse’s care and she does not take the necessary time and steps to ensure their status, stability, and/or health, conditions can worsen nearly immediately.
 Additionally, if they do not perform the correct response if a patient’s condition spirals out of control, they can be responsible for that deterioration.

 When we go to the hospital, or are forced to stay overnight or longer, we expect the hospital staff to treat our maladies and help us walk out the door in better health than when we walked in.
 When the negligence of the nursing staff causes more pain and suffering, you should not have to bear the brunt of that burden.
-Contact an Albuquerque medical malpractice lawyer today if you believe that you were the victim of nursing malpractice so we can go over your case and plan next steps.
+Contact a lawyer today if you believe that you were the victim of nursing malpractice so we can go over your case and plan next steps.